List of urban areas in the United Kingdom: 2011

+2021

+As of May 2026, ONS has not defined a new nomenclature for each of the macro-scaled 2021 areas.

 Most populous

-The list below shows the most populated urban areas in the United Kingdom as defined by the Office for National Statistics (ONS) which can be readily referenced at Citypopulation.de.
+The list below shows the most populated urban areas in the United Kingdom as defined by the Office for National Statistics (ONS).
 The list includes all urban areas with a population in excess of 100,000 at the 2011 census.